gradle/gradle/design-docs/publication-model.md

 * Publish an Ivy publication to an HTTP repository that returns a 500.
 Assert that failure is reported.
 * Similar tests for Maven publications.

-## Allow outgoing dependency declarations to be customised
+## Allow outgoing dependency declarations to be customized

 This step decouples the incoming and outgoing dependency declarations, to allow each publication to include a different set of dependencies: